A-Z OF JEWELLERY |

 Garnet

-A semi-precious stone found in many colors.
+A semi-precious stone found in many colours.
 The Bohemian type is blood red, the almandine variety ranges from deep red to deep purple, hessonite garnets are brown orange, and demantoid garnets are found in several shades of green.

 Girdle